 Please note: all national providers will work through local delivery partners.
 Depending on the geographical spread of their delivery partner network they may not be able to offer their programmes to all schools.

-Having led a local cohort on the extended early roll-out of the ECF during 2020-21 academic year we have developed a great deal of knowledge and understanding of the ECF reforms and how we can best support schools and ECTs as the reforms become statutory.
+Having led a local cohort of the ECF extended early roll-out during 2020-21 academic year the team at Gateway have developed a great deal of knowledge and understanding of the ECF reforms and how we can best support schools and ECTs now the reforms are statutory.
 This places us in a strong position to best support ECTs and mentors locally, to get the most out of the programme.

-Gateway Alliance are delighted to be working in partnership with all of our local teaching school hubs to support the delivery of ECT training for schools across the whole of our region.
-We are working closely with all 3 teaching school hubs to bring our primary specialist knowledge and expertise in supporting highly effective training for teachers in their early career, to support the planning and delivery of the following ECT programmes locally:
+Gateway Alliance are delighted to be working in partnership with all of our local teaching school hubs to support the delivery of ECT training for schools across our local area.
+We are working closely with all 3 hubs to bring our primary specialist knowledge and expertise in supporting highly effective training for teachers in their early career, to support the planning and delivery of the following ECT programmes locally:

 If you are interested in receiving more information about the Full Induction Programmes that Gateway Alliance will be delivering please contact Sally Hewitt, our ITT & ECF Programme Manager: